-Access to Child Protective Service Reports is restricted to the Bishop and his delegates (including but not limited to the Chancellor, the Director of Faith Formation, the Administrative Assistant for Faith Formation, the Director of Huston Camp & Conference Center, and the Archivist/Records Manager).
+Access to Child Protective Service Reports is restricted to the Bishop and his delegates (including but not limited to the Chancellor, the Canon for Youth & Young Adults, the Project Coordinator for Youth & Young Adults, the Director of Huston Camp & Conference Center, and the Archivist/Records Manager).
 Anyone else, including representatives of civil authorities, will be referred to the Chancellor.

 COVENANT CORRESPONDENCE: Correspondence with a program or event participant whose behavior has been questionable.
 Content of Covenant Correspondence may include a description of the behavior in question and an indication of what action shall be taken in response to the problem behavior.